Diabetes

 Do I need different targets for competition days?

-Some athletes run slightly higher targets to reduce hypo risk—discuss a plan with your team.
+Yes, some athletes run slightly higher targets to reduce hypo risk — discuss with your team.

 Are sports drinks okay?